Skip to contents

 Starting a new project from scratch

 Run create_project(path, project). path must be an existing directory. project is the name of the project. create_project() creates the project as a subdirectory of path with name project.
 It then guides you interactively through the process by asking questions on your preferences on the project.
-We recommend to answer yes to all yes/no questions.
-Use setup_project() when you want to change the settings later.
+All yes/no question have a sensible default.
+You can use that default by simply pressing enter.
+Most other questions are similar to that of create_package().
+Please refer to vignette("getting_started", package = "checklist") for more details on those.

 • You always get an RStudio project with name project.

 • Do you want version control with git?
 When you answer yes, you get the check_project GitHub Action.
 This runs check_project() automatically when you (or a contributor) pushed code to GitHub.
+To add your project to GitHub, follow the instructions below (To do once after activating version control) after creating the project.

 • Do you want a file describing the code of conduct for contributing to your project?
 This is a template which you may alter to suit your needs.